 Annual producer inflation in Turkey increased to 121.8% in April of 2022, a new high since March of 1995, from 115% in March, amid soaring energy prices, supply disruptions and a weaker lira.
 Prices jumped all over the board: mining and quarrying (125.9%), manufacturing (112.1%), electricity, gas, steam and air conditioning (247.5%) and water supply (63.2%).
 Compared to the previous month, producer prices jumped 7.7%. source: Turkish Statistical Institute

 Producer Prices Change in Turkey averaged 37.30 percent from 1983 until 2022, reaching an all time high of 139.90 percent in January of 1995 and a record low of -3.75 percent in July of 2009.
 This page provides the latest reported value for - Turkey Producer Prices Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Turkey Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.

-Producer Prices Change in Turkey is expected to be 33.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Turkey to stand at 17.50 in 12 months time.
-In the long-term, the Turkey Producer Prices Change is projected to trend around 9.50 percent in 2020, according to our econometric models.
+Producer Prices Change in Turkey is expected to be 75.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Turkey Producer Prices Change is projected to trend around 25.00 percent in 2023 and 15.50 percent in 2024, according to our econometric models.